CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Structure](assets/tree_framework.png)

 Each directory contains Xcode project which is either a framework or an app created by the script.
-From now on, every onboarded team or developer can use the script to create a framework or an app that will be developed.
+From now on, every onboarded team or developer should use the script to create a framework or an app that will be developed.

 ### Xcode's workspace
 Last but not least, let us create the same directory structure in the Xcode's Workspace so that we can later on link those frameworks together and towards the app.
 In the Cosmonaut app our `Cosmonaut.xcworkspace` resides.
 An `xcworkspace` is simply a structure that contains;
  - `xcshareddata`: Directory that contains schemes, breakpoints and other shared information
- - `xcuserdata`: Directory that contains information about the current interface state, opened/modified files of the user and so on
+ - `xcuserdata`: Directory that contains information about the current users interface state, opened/modified files of the user and so on
  - `contents.xcworkspacedata`: An XML file that describes what projects are linked towards the workspace such that Xcode can understand it

 The workspace structure can be created either by drag and dropping all necessary framework projects for the `Cosmonaut` app or by directly modifying the `contents.xcworkspacedata` XML file.
 No matter which way was chosen the final `xcworkspace` should look as follow: